 Shortly after we entered the park from the south, we arrived at the Moose falls.
 Not many people stop there, we had the whole area for ourselves for 30 minutes or so, listening to the sound of rushing water, feeling the breeze, enjoying the nature.
 Of all the water falls at Yellowstone, the most impressive one is the lower falls on Yellowstone river, which has a height of 300feet.
 The water was rushing so fast and forceful, it sent mists into the air forming a light fog.
 As we went down to the bottom of the fall via Uncle Tom's trail, we saw rainbows!

 In addition to Yellowstone river, the larger rivers include the Firehole river which originated from geyser basin.
-The snake river runs through Yellowstone, and the most beautiful scenery along the river is at its Grand Teton section.
-We had white water rafting the first day at Grand Teton National Park.
+The snake river runs through Yellowstone, and the most beautiful scenery along the

 The pictures listed below are 1) old faithful- one of its smaller eruption I caught on camera, 2) a dormant geyser, 3) steamboat geyser - what shown in the picture is not a eruption, it was a continuous steam from the boiling geyser, 4) water seeping out of rocks from one side of Calderon geyser